Providing an Enduring Legacy

 Genealogist's Code of Ethics

-As a member of the Association of Professional Genealogists, I to adhere to a long established, ethical code of conduct.
-And, although not a member (yet), I abide by the ethical standards of the Board for Certification of Genealogists.
+As a recipient of the Certified Genealogist credential and a member of the Association of Professional Genealogists, I adhere to long established ethical codes of conduct defined by the Board for Certification of Genealogists and the Association.
 Therefore, you can be assured of reliable and accurate research that can be enjoyed by your family for generations to come.

 For the exact terminology used by these esteemed organizations, please refer to the links below.
 However, in essence, the codes can be summed up as follows:

-- Protect the privacy of the client and ensure the confidentiality of all genealogical research conducted on his/her behalf.
+Protect the privacy of the client and ensure the confidentiality of all genealogical research conducted on their behalf.

-- Request the client furnishes all prior research conducted about the project to avoid repeating work already completed, and creating unnecessary charges.
+Request that the client furnish all prior research conducted about the project to avoid repeating work already completed, which would create unnecessary charges.